Skip to main content

 export const handlers = [

-// Note that this implementation can/should change depending on your needs
+// This implementation can/should change depending on your needs

 http.get(MSW_ENDPOINT.SPECIES, () => {